BIO

 It all started on 28th March 1969 when my dad interviewed John Lennon for the Birmingham Evening Mail.
 Lennon came on to the line from his room at the Amsterdam Hilton and bellowed "Hello Birmingham!" at my dad in a Brummie accent.
 When Lennon was shot in December 1980 and I was nine years old, my dad told me this story for the first time.
 I asked him then, as I have asked him a thousand times since, what else did he say?
 Unfortunately, my dad can't remember!
 The significant thing, for me at least, is that this connection with Lennon had a huge impact and from that moment onwards I became a massive Beatles fan and music became the centre of my universe.

 I recorded the album in the bedsit on a Tascam analogue four track machine, playing all the instruments myself, and gave out copies of the CD to family and friends.
 Incredibly, one of them found its way to a London based independent record label and I was asked to sign a deal.
-By this time I had formed a psychedelic rock band called ‘Karma Truffle’, so I persuaded the label to sign the group instead.
+By this time, I had formed a psychedelic rock band called ‘Karma Truffle’ with my dear late friend Magda McQueen, so I persuaded the label to sign the group instead.

 We recorded an E.P. and an album but in the end it was impossible to keep the group together because we all lived miles away from each other.
-I was in Wiltshire, our guitarist lived in Gloucestershire, the drummer was in Birmingham and our bass player lived in Essex.
+I was in Wiltshire, our guitarist, Paul, lived in Gloucestershire, Jamie, our drummer, was at university in Birmingham and our bass player, Sarah, lived in Essex.
+(Magda, who played bass, had by this point quit the group because she was sick of travelling miles and miles around the country playing at small venues to, generally, very few people.)

-After we split, I decided to strike out on my own as 'Blake'; the name coming from my love of William Blake and adopted four years before the classical 'boy band' BLAKE released their first album.
+After we split, I decided to strike out on my own as 'Blake'; the name coming from my love of William Blake and, I might add, adopted four years before the classical 'boy band' BLAKE released their first album!
 I also started a Beatles tribute band at this time, in which I played the role of John, and this provided me with a regular source of income.
-In 2009, I was approached by the producer of 'Nowhere Boy' to sing the Lennon songs on the soundtrack album.
-I continued recording records at home and between 2006 and 2011 I released seven albums on my own Rockhopper Records label.
+In 2009, I was approached by the producer of the film, 'Nowhere Boy', to sing the Lennon songs on the soundtrack album.
+Unfortunately, in the end, Aaron Johnson, who played John in the film, decided to sing the songs himself - and did a rather good job of it.
+I continued recording records at home and between 2006 and 2011 I released seven albums on my own, Rockhopper Records, 'label'.

-In April 2011 I began writing songs for a new LP, Stay Human, after reading about the murder of the Italian peace activist and journalist Vittorio Arrigoni in the Gaza strip.
+In April 2011 I began writing songs for a new LP, Stay Human, after reading about the murder of the Italian peace activist and journalist Vittorio Arrigoni in Gaza.
 The album was crowd-funded, recorded in a professional studio and officially released on 15th April 2012, the first anniversary of Vittorio's death, on 208 Records.

 On Record Store Day 2015, I released a compilation LP called Vinyl Junkie dedicated to record collectors everywhere.
 The song ,'Vinyl Junkie', was mastered at Abbey Road Studios and released as a single.
 It is featured in the 2019 British crime film, "24 Hours To Live Or Die".

 My 2018 LP, RIDE, was crowdfunded via a Kickstarter campaign and was my first release on vinyl.
-My 2019 album, Reel To Reel, was recorded on an analogue Tascam 424 four track and released on cassette.
+My 2019 album, Reel To Reel, was recorded on an analogue Tascam 424 four track, like Solomon's Tump, and released on cassette as well as on CD.

-I began recording a follow-up LP for the label in March 2021 on analogue tape at Radar Sound Studios in London using an ex-Abbey Road Studer two inch tape machine.
+I began recording a follow-up LP for the label in March 2021 on analogue tape at Radar Sound Studios in London using an ex-Abbey Road Studer two inch tape machine with my band: Hugh Lyford on drums, the aforementioned Paul (Kench) on lead guitar and Joe on bass, keyboards and vocals.
+My friend from school, Richard Kilbey, with whom I formed my first band, 'Embryo' in 1988, added synth, slide guitar, mandolin and six-string bass overdubs.
 Kaleidoscope was released on Subjangle in September that year.

 In May 2022, I was honoured to be invited to appear at the International Pop Overthrow Festival at The Cavern Club in Liverpool where my home-recorded LP, The Book On Love, was launched, also on Subjangle.

-Plainsongs, recorded with my band, again on analogue tape, at New Cut Studios in Bristol in March 2023, followed in June 2023.
-An expanded 50 track version was released as a free download on Bandcamp on 4th October 2024.
+Plainsongs, recorded live with my band, again on analogue tape, at New Cut Studios in Bristol in March 2023, followed in June 2023.

-My latest album, Louder Than Sound, was recorded in July 2024 and is released on limited edition CD by Subjangle on 27th October 2024.
+Louder Than Sound, was recorded in July 2024 with ace producer Jacob Myles Tyghe at the helm, and was released on limited edition CD by Subjangle on 27th October 2024.
+The basic tracks for this LP were again all recorded live in the studio with my band.

 All my albums are available for streaming and download from Bandcamp.
-Most are available on Spotify.
+Most are available on Spotify and other streaming platforms.